2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 4. workspace

-5. the south side if it is active in your layout
+5. the south side if it's active in your layout

 This order makes the home feel steadier without turning the whole year into a renovation project.